AFC Bournemouth Under-21s and Academy

 AFC Bournemouth Under-21s and Academy are the youth teams of Bournemouth.
 The reserve team is made up of under-21 players and is effectively Bournemouth's second-string side.
-They play in The Central League's Southeast Division and contest the Central League Cup.
-The under-18 players, among other younger age groups, make up the Academy team.
+They play in the Professional Development League Group B. The under-18 players, among other younger age groups, make up the Academy team.
 They play in the Youth Alliance League's Southwest Division and contest the Youth Alliance Cup.

-Home fixtures for both sides are contested at the Canford Park Arena in Wimborne, Bournemouth.
+Home fixtures for both sides are contested at the AFC Bournemouth Performance Centre in Wimborne, Bournemouth.